jufa/agufm2020keogramist/README.md

 A: The learing curve for those that understand XMLish stuff and don't want to get all command line-y

 Q: Why note use Github pages?\
-A: Yes that sounds like a good idea: [here's the instructions](https://guides.github.com/features/pages/)
+A: Yes you could as well as an alternative if you are comfy with github: [here's the instructions](https://guides.github.com/features/pages/)

 Q: Why not use a WordPress site or PowerPoint HTML export or something\
-A: Go for it, I bet that would work great for lots of people.
+A: Go for it, I bet that would work great for lots of people who are familiar with that.
+Unlike PowerPoint HTML, this is mobile friendly

 Q: Why not make an auto LaTeX to HTML conversion for my paper?\
 A: If you are asking this, you should def try it.